Gainsborough (constituency)

 Gainsborough is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) in Lincolnshire represented in the House of Commons of the UK Parliament since 1983 by Sir Edward Leigh of the Conservative Party, who, since the 2024 general election, is the Father of the House.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+The constituency is named for its largest town of Gainsborough, on the western edge of the constituency.

+Constituency profile

+Gainsborough is a constituency located in Lincolnshire and is coterminous with the local government district of West Lindsey.
+It covers a large rural area north of the city of Lincoln.
+Its largest settlement is the market town of Gainsborough, which has a population of around 21,000.
+The town has a history of industry, particularly ironworking, and currently falls within the top 10% most-deprived areas in England.
+Other settlements in the constituency include the small towns of Market Rasen and Caistor and the villages of Saxilby, Nettleham, Welton and Scotter.
+The rural areas are agricultural and generally wealthier than Gainsborough.
+House prices in the constituency are lower than the rest of the East Midlands and considerably lower than the national average.

+In general, residents of the constituency are older and more religious than the rest of the country.
+Levels of education, wealth and professional employment are similar to national averages.
+White people made up 97% of the population at the 2021 census.
+At the local council level, Gainsborough and Market Rasen are mostly represented by Liberal Democrats whilst the rest of the constituency elected predominantly Conservatives (to the district council) or Reform UK (to the county council).
+Voters strongly supported leaving the European Union in the 2016 referendum with an estimated 62% voting in favour of Brexit compared to 52% nationwide.

 History

 The constituency was created under the Redistribution of Seats Act 1885 that year, which lasted until it was reformed as Gainsborough and Horncastle on a boundary change for the 1983 election.
 That seat lasted until 1997, as from the mid-1990s population changes led to removal of Horncastle from the seat and recreation of the old seat with largely similar boundaries.
+The seat has elected Conservative MPs since 1924 and is a stronghold, as well as giving its MPs very long tenures, having been represented by only three people since 1924.

 Boundaries

-The constituency is named for its largest town of Gainsborough, on the western edge of the constituency.
+Historic

 1885–1918: The Municipal Borough of Lincoln, the Sessional Divisions of Epworth, Gainsborough, Lincoln, and the parish of Bracebridge.

 1918–1950: The Urban Districts of Crowle and Gainsborough, and the Rural Districts of Gainsborough, Isle of Axholme, and Welton.

 1950–1983: The Urban Districts of Gainsborough and Market Rasen, and the Rural Districts of Caistor, Gainsborough, Isle of Axholme, and Welton.